webclinic017/edgedb/docs/reference/clients/go/index.rst

 one directly to the other.

 Shape fields that are not required must use optional types for receiving query results.
-The gel.Optional struct can be embedded to make structs optional.
+The geltypes.Optional struct can be embedded to make structs optional.

 .. code-block:: go

     type User struct {
-        gel.Optional
+        geltypes.Optional
         Email string `gel:"email"`
     }